The Late, Great Tony Todd is a Badass Bad Guy in the 1996 action comedy classic The Rock

 8P4Oly.gif

-When Sean Connery died on Halloween this year the world mourned a legend.
+When Sean Connery died on Halloween 2020, the world mourned a legend.
 It mourned an icon.
 It mourned an Academy Award winner.
 It mourned People’s sexiest man of the century.
-It mourned a terribly problematic proud chauvinist who said some truly terrible things about women.
-But more than anything it mourned James Bond.
+It mourned a problematic proud chauvinist who said some truly terrible things about women.
+But more than anything, it mourned James Bond.

 HighWellinformedHare-max-1mb.gif

-In The Rock Connery essentially plays James Bond by a different name.
-Connery’s roguish hero John Patrick Mason is the world’s greatest escape artist, as well as the only man to ever successfully escape Alcatraz.
+In The Rock, Connery essentially plays James Bond by a different name.
+Connery’s roguish hero, John Patrick Mason, is the world’s greatest escape artist and the only man to ever successfully escape Alcatraz.
 He’s also a top agent who stole J. Edgar Hoover’s most valuable secrets and paid a stiff price for it in lengthy prison stays.

 In a delightfully ironic development, James Bond, I mean, a shaggy-haired John Mason, receives his greatest desire and escapes endless confinement so that he can risk life and limb traveling to a prison, namely Alcatraz, which has been taken over by disillusioned Marines in search of justice and a huge payday.